 “Why?”
 I gaze into the mirror.

 “They are, aren’t they?”
-I apply a base to cover the vandalism Delanie’s hands have strewn to my face then sit back and inspect myself.
-“I’ll touch it up before the ceremony,” I say then gaze at my daughter.
+I apply a base to cover the vandalism Delanie’s hands have strewn about my face, then sit back and inspect myself.
+“I’ll touch it up before the ceremony,” I say, then gaze at my daughter.

 She pinches the sides of her dress.
 “How do I look?”

 My children’s growth spurts, both physical and mental, spark teary-eyedness in me.
 Gianna, my baby, grew up overnight during the divorce.
-Today, Delanie has dusted her face with makeup for the occasion.
+Today, Delanie has dusted her face with makeup.
 A hint of sugary perfume wafts toward me as she sways back and forth.
 But for her wildly happy eyes, someone might mistake her for a sixteen-year-old.
 At fourteen, that thrashing attitude toward her mother hasn’t yet settled in.
 She still likes me.

 “Let go of me.
 You’ll wrinkle my dress.”

 “It’s skintight.
 You’d have to iron a wrinkle on.”

 Her expression turns.
 “Can’t you, for once, say something nice?
 You always have to ruin everything.”

 There you go.
 The little-girl moment dashed.
 Her shoulders stiffen and her teeth clench.